Have you seen piles of weeds in the park awaiting collection and wondered how they got there ?

 - Saturday October 13th

-We work 09:00-12:00 with morning tea provided at about 10:30.
+We work 09:00-12:00 with a usually well-provisioned morning tea provided at about 10:30.
 Everyone is welcome to work with us all or part of the morning – or simply join us for morning tea!

 Alternatively, you might like to work with the Monday/Thursday maintenance team (please refer below).